 - Coaching Certificate

 - Education Transfer Pathway

 - Mathematics Transfer Pathway

 Dean Melissa Lindsey

-If you’re in one of the business, IT, or education programs, here’s how your classes will look fall semester 2020.
-If you’re also taking general classes such as English or mathematics, those courses might be offered in any format.
+If you’re in one of the business, IT, or education programs, here’s how your classes will look this semester.
+If you’re also taking general classes such as English or mathematics, those courses might be offered in an online format.
 Be sure to check your schedule for your classes.

 The best thing to do is make sure to check the Delivery Method when you are registering for class.

 - Accounting: Online synchronous, online asynchronous, and hybrid

 - Culinary: Primarily face-to-face with some courses online.